David Ahern: Career

 Ahern wrote many compositions between 1970 and 1975.
 Among them were Reservoirs (1970), a set of three verbal compositions called Stereo/Mono (1971), a live performance of electronic work for wind soloist and utilizing feedback; The Rudiments of Music (1973), a chapter to Journal (1968) that attempted to establish basic elements necessary for making music.
-He also founded an improvisation group with two other people called the Teletopia in 1970, but disbanded in 1972.
+He also founded an improvisation group with two other people called “Teletopia” in 1970, but it disbanded in 1972.

 Although it is widely believed that Ahern completely stopped composing after his ineffectual performance of HiLo (1975), there are two pieces called Question of time and Rainbow mediation which are now known to come from as late as 1985.
-Despite the appearance of Ahern's halted career, Meale is said to have worked with Ahern again in the early 1980s after reuniting with his former student in Adelaide.
+Despite the appearance of Ahern's halted career, due largely to his alcoholism, Meale is said to have worked with Ahern again in the early 1980s after reuniting with his former student in Adelaide.
 Around this time, Ahern was studying Bartók with the intent to compose a violin sonata.

 Style

 His music was described as ‘daring and bizarre’ by some Australian critics, others characterized his pieces as “a scrambled compendium of noises, some born of musical instrument," and "produced by all manner involving childish fun”.
 Ahern’s style was a mix between ideas that he had picked up in Europe with ideas that he was taught from Australia.

 In interviews with his former mentors and members of AZ Music, there were a wide range of opinions of his skills on the violin.
 Butterley described his playing as "not very well" and sounding like "squeaky funny things on the violin."
 Geoffrey Barnard, a former member of AZ music said he was "quite a competent violinist."
 Hopkins recalls a concert performance that was appalling but "with such conviction that this was what the violin should sound like."
 Peter Sculthorpe was inspired by his commitment to the instrument and how he was able to draw the listener in with his "dyslexic playing of the violin."

 During the length of Ahern's career, Australia sought to preserve the genre and style of classical European music.
-The compositions in AZ music and Teletopia, groups that challenged the principles at the time by embedding a "unique radical 'consciousness into the Australian music psyche."
+The compositions in AZ music and Teletopia challenged those principles by embedding a "unique radical consciousness into the Australian music psyche."